liu-qilong/bibtex-scholar/README.md

   - **note**: Create/open the paper's associated note (You can change the default folder to place your paper notes in the plugin's setting)
   - **pdf**: Attach PDF to the paper (You can change the default folder to place your PDFs in the plugin's setting)
   - **source**: Open the Obsidian note that contains the paper's source BibTeX code
-  - **mentions**: Search all mentions of the paper, including the inline citations and the [Obsidian internal links](https://help.obsidian.md/links) to the associated paper notes.
+  - **mentions**: Search all mentions of the paper, including the inline citations and the [Obsidian internal links](https://help.obsidian.md/links) to the associated paper notes
 - **uncache**: Remove paper from cache
   - _P.S.
 The paper will be removed from the database.
-However, its source BibTeX code and all mentions won't be removed automatically._
+However, its source BibTeX code and all mentions won't be removed automatically_
   - **P.S.
-If you reopen the note containing the paper's BibTeX code, it will be re-added to the database.**
+If you reopen the note containing the paper's BibTeX code, it will be re-added to the database**

 ### Copy all BibTeX